 The Alabama Museum of Natural History has an annual Museum Expedition Program that involves excavations at paleontological or archaeological sites.
-The expedition program is offered for three groups: middle school, high school and the public (ages 14 and up).
-In Summer 2012, the museum is also offering day trips to Shark's Tooth Creek to hunt for shark teeth and fossils.
-Call (205) 348-7550, or visit: http://www.ua.edu/academic/museums/history/wordpress/?page_id=14.
+The expedition program is offered for three groups: middle school, high school and educators (for adults).
+In Summer 2013, the museum is also offering day trips to Shark's Tooth Creek to hunt for shark teeth and fossils.
+Call (205) 348-7550, or visit http://amnh.ua.edu/wordpress/.

 Old Cahawba Archaeological Park, managed by the Alabama Historical Commission, offers programs for school age children.
 Cahawba was Alabama's state capital from 1820 to 1826.
-After Civil War, it became a ghost town.
+After the Civil War, it became a ghost town.
 You can view the beautiful landscape of ruins and relics, hike the Clear Creek Nature Trail, explore the cemetery, or visit the Old Cahawba Festival on the 2nd Saturday in May.
-On September 29th, 2012, there is a guided bike tour of the town.
+On September 28th, 2013, there is a guided bike tour of the town.
 There are also special ghost-themed tours in October.
-(334) 872-8058 for more information or visit: http://www.cahawba.com.
+(334) 872-8058 for more information or visit http://www.cahawba.com.

 Russell Cave includes a museum with artifacts and tools from Native American tribes, a cave shelter tour, and a nature trail.
-There is also Junior Ranger Program for children 12 years and under.
-There are activities throughout the attraction that the child completes in order to receive a badge and certificate at the end: http://www.nps.gov/ruca/index.htm.
+There is also a Junior Ranger Program for children 12 years and under, which involves activities that the child completes in order to receive a badge and certificate at the end.
+For more information, go to http://www.nps.gov/ruca/index.htm.

-Alabama Department of Archives and History in Montgomery is where you can visit the oldest State Archives in the country.
-Hands-on activities, using Native Alabama artifacts, are available to encourage kids to study Alabama's past.
-Children 13 years or older can also become junior volunteers for the Archives.
-Call (334) 242-4435, or visit: http://www.archives.state.al.us.
+The Alabama Department of Archives and History in Montgomery is where you can visit the oldest State Archives in the country.
+Hands-on activities, using native Alabama artifacts, are available to encourage kids to study Alabama's past.
+Children 14 years or older can also become junior volunteers for the Archives.
+Unfortunately, this museum is closed for renovation until August 19, 2013.
+For more information, call (334) 242-4435 or visit http://www.archives.state.al.us.